regulus33/MidiFrame/README.md

 ## description:

-converts mapped, parsed midi into instructions for ffmpeg to build its video clips
+converts mapped, parsed midi into instructions for ffmpeg to build its video clips, this is run server side.

 ## methods